polkadot-fellows/xcm-format/README.md

 Kind: *Instruction*

-Errors: _Fallible_.
+Errors: *Fallible*

-### `Dispatch`
+### `ExpectPallet`

-Dispatch a call into a pallet in the Frame system.
-This provides a means of ensuring that the pallet continues to exist with a known version.

-- `origin_type`: The means of expressing the message origin as a dispatch origin.
+Ensure that a particular pallet with a particular version exists.

+- `index: Compact`: The index which identifies the pallet.
+An error if no pallet exists at this index.
+- `name: Vec<u8>`: Name which must be equal to the name of the pallet.
-- `name: Vec<u8>`: The name of the pallet to which to dispatch a message.
+- `module_name: Vec<u8>`: Module name which must be equal to the name of the module in which the pallet exists.
+- `crate_major: Compact`: Version number which must be equal to the major version of the crate which implements the pallet.
-- `major_minor: (Compact, Compact)`: The major and minor version of the pallet.
-The major version must be equal and the minor version of the pallet must be at least as great.
+- `min_crate_minor: Compact`: Version number which must be at most the minor version of the crate which implements the pallet.
-- `pallet_index: Compact`: The index of the pallet to be called.
-- `call_index: Compact`: The index of the dispatchable to be called.
-- `params: Vec<u8>`: The encoded parameters of the dispatchable.
-- `query_id: Option<(MultiLocation, QueryId, Weight)>`: If present, then a `QueryResponse` whose `query_id` and `max_weight` are the given `QueryId`and `Weight` values is sent to the given `MultiLocation` value with a `DispatchResult` response corresponding to the error status of the "inner" dispatch.
-This only happens if the dispatch was actually made - if an error happened prior to dispatch, then the Error Register is set and the operation aborted as usual.

 Safety: No concerns.

 Kind: *Instruction*

+Errors:

+- `ExpectationFalse`: In case any of the expectations are broken.

+### `ReportTransactStatus`

+Send a `QueryResponse` message containing the value of the Transact Status Register to some destination.

+- `query_response_info: QueryResponseInfo`: The information needed for constructing and sending the `QueryResponse` message.

+Safety: No concerns.

+Kind: *Instruction*

+Errors: *Fallible*

+### `ClearTransactStatus`

+Set the Transact Status Register to its default, cleared, value.

+Safety: No concerns.

+Kind: *Instruction*

-Errors: *Fallible*.
+Errors: *Infallible*

+### Auxiliary Data-types

+#### `PalletInfo`

+Information regarding an instance of a pallet within a chain.
+Encoded as the tuple of fields:

+- `index: Compact`: The index of the pallet instance.
+- `name: Vec<u8>`: The name given to the pallet instance.
+- `module_name: Vec<u8>`: The module name in which the pallet exists.
+If it exists at the top-level of a crate then this will be the crate's name.
+- `crate_major: Compact`: The major version of the crate which implements the pallet.
+- `crate_minor: Compact`: The minor version of the crate which implements the pallet.
+- `crate_patch: Compact`: The patch version of the crate which implements the pallet.

+#### `OriginKind`

+An identifier for a type of calling origin.

+Encoded as the tagged union of:

+- `Native = 0`: Origin should be the native dispatch origin representation for the sender in the local runtime framework.
+For Cumulus/Frame chains this is the `Parachain` or `Relay` origin if coming from a chain, though there may be others if the `MultiLocation` XCM origin has a primary/native dispatch origin form.
+- `SovereignAccount = 1`: Origin should be the standard account-based origin with the sovereign account of the sender.
+For Cumulus/Frame chains, this is the `Signed` origin.
+- `Superuser = 2`: Origin should be the super-user.
+For Cumulus/Frame chains, this is the `Root` origin.
+This will not usually be an available option.
+- `Xcm = 3`: Origin should be interpreted as an XCM native origin and the `MultiLocation` should be encoded directly in the dispatch origin unchanged.
+For Cumulus/Frame chains, this will be the `pallet_xcm::Origin::Xcm` type.

+#### `QueryResponseInfo`

+Information needed to determine how a `QueryResponse` message should be constructed and sent.
+Encoded as the tuple of fields:

+- `destination: MultiLocation`: The destination to which the query response message should be send.
+- `query_id: QueryId`: The `query_id` field of the `QueryResponse` message.
+- `max_weight: Weight`: The `max_weight` field of the `QueryResponse` message.

 ## **6** Universal Asset Identifiers